Unified Framework for Pre-trained Neural Network Compression via Decomposition and Optimized Rank Selection: Introduction

-Non-uniqueness in tensor rank is a critical challenge in tensor decomposition research.
-Most tensor decomposition problems, particularly CP decomposition, are NP-hard, as noted by \cite{hillar2013most}.
-This non-uniqueness arises from ambiguities in the factorization and scaling process, allowing different decompositions to produce the same original tensor.
-Finding the ideal rank remains an ongoing research topic, and determining multiple tensor ranks for the weights of different layers in deep neural networks is not well suited for conventional hyperparameter selection techniques like cross-validation.
-As a result, it is standard practice to choose a single rank for all decompositions within a task based on a compression rate.
-However, this simplification can lead to significant performance degradation specially in complex models.
+Non-uniqueness in tensor rank is a major challenge in tensor decomposition research.
+Most tensor decomposition problems, especially CP decomposition, are NP-hard \cite{hillar2013most}, and allow different decompositions of a same tensor even though some works tries to approximating the ranks of a tensor in a practical way \cite{xu2023tensor,goldfarb2014robust}.
+Finding the ideal rank is an ongoing research topic, and determining multiple tensor ranks for deep neural network layers is not suitable for conventional hyperparameter selection methods like cross-validation.
+Typically, a single rank is chosen for the decomposition of layers based on a compression rate, but this can lead to significant performance degradation in complex models.

-Recent studies propose automated methods for determining the ranks of decomposition \cite{cheng2020novel,li2021heuristic,xiao2023haloc}.
-However, many of these approaches, including reinforcement methods, greedy search algorithms, and SuperNet search, can be computationally expensive and time-consuming, particularly for large models and datasets.
-Moreover, the effectiveness of automated rank selection methods often depends on the choice of hyperparameters, such as learning rates or regularization parameters, which can be challenging to tune.
-Additionally, none of these existing approaches cover a wide range of search space, preventing the achievement of ideal compression rates.
+Recent studies propose automated methods for determining tensor decomposition ranks \cite{ijcai2024p418,li2021heuristic,xiao2023haloc}.
+However, these approaches, including reinforcement learning, greedy search algorithms, and SuperNet search, can be computationally expensive and time-consuming, especially for large models and datasets.
+Their effectiveness often depends on hyperparameters like learning rates or regularization parameters, which are challenging to tune.
+Additionally, existing methods do not cover a wide enough search space to achieve ideal compression rates.

-In this paper, we address these challenges by introducing a unified framework named Optimal Rank Tensor decOmpoSition (\method), which simultaneously tackles both the decomposition and optimal rank selection tasks.
-This is achieved through the utilization of a composite compression loss within specified rank constraints.
-Also, when we combine this rank search with a subsequent fine-tuning step, our experiments demonstrate that the performance of the resulting highly compressed model remains on par with the original model.
-Overall, the contributions of this paper is summarized as follows:

-\begin{itemize} \item \method{} allows to achieve maximum compression rates by covering all ranks in the search space through a simple and efficient multi-step search process that explores ranks from low to high resolution.
+This paper introduces a unified framework that simultaneously addresses tensor decomposition and optimal rank selection using a composite compression loss within specified rank constraints.
+Also, when we combine this rank search with a subsequent fine-tuning step, our experiments show that the highly compressed model performs similarly to the original model.
+The key contributions of this paper are: \begin{itemize} \item Our proposed method allows to achieve maximum compression rates by covering all ranks in the search space through a simple and efficient multi-step search process that explores ranks from low to high resolution.